system76/docs/README.md

 To edit or update an article, click on the article's file in [GitHub](https://github.com/system76/docs/tree/gh-pages/_articles).
 Then click the pencil "Edit this file" icon on the top-right.
 You can now edit the contents right on GitHub.
 To see what it will look like before you save it, click the "Preview changes" tab at the top.

 When you're all done, fill out the "Commit changes" form at the bottom with the description of your changes and press the "Commit changes" button.

+### Index page

+By default, all articles show up on the index page at [docs.system76.com](http://docs.system76.com) under **Other Articles**.
+To prevent an article from showing on the index page, set `hidden: true` in its frontmatter.
+To get it to show up under **Frequently Answered Questions**, set `faq: true` in its frontmatter.

 2. Files, Images, & Links
 -------------------------